Novena at the Basilica of Ste. Anne de Detroit

-One of the highlights of the year at Ste.
-Anne Parish is Novena.
-This joyful event takes place each July 18-26 and is a decades-old tradition.
-Novena is nine days of prayer including a noon Mass and an evening Mass.
+One of the highlights of the year at the Basilica of Ste.
+Anne de Detroit is Novena.
+This joyful event will take place from July 17-26 and is a decades-old tradition.
+Novena is nine days of prayer including Mass each day.
 Each day of prayer has a different theme associated with an ethnic group important to Detroit.
+On the tenth day, we celebrate the Feast of Ste.
+Anne.
 We gather to ask Ste.
 Anne to pray for our intentions, the intentions of our families, our city, our Archdiocese, and our world.

 History of Devotion to Ste.
 Anne